Keim, Arians follow familiar pattern in 5th draft together | FOX Sports

 Keim, Arians follow familiar pattern in 5th draft together

-TEMPE, Ariz.
-(AP) The fifth draft conducted by the Arizona Cardinals duo of general manager Steve Keim and coach Bruce Arians followed a familiar pattern.
+TEMPE, Ariz. — The fifth draft conducted by the Arizona Cardinals duo of general manager Steve Keim and coach Bruce Arians followed a familiar pattern.

 Keim and Arians, obviously, have this drill down pat.